h595855/dat110-project3-startcode/README.md

 The findSuccessor(id) method is a core method in the DHT system for recursively or iteratively resolving (looking up) a key from any node/peer.
 The first important task you must solve here before implementing the findsuccessor functions is to implement the logic to check the rule: lower <= id <= upper in the computeLogic() method in the Util class.
 For example, in mod 10, we check whether 9 lies between 6 and 2.
 It means id = 9, lower = 6 and upper = 2.
 (6, 2) in mod 10 = {6, 7, 8, 9, 0, 1, 2}.
 Your logic should return true.
 Further, we can check if id=6 lies between (6, 2).
 A correct implementation will return true.
 You may need to read pg.
 247-249 of the DS book and the original paper on chord system.
 The paper is on Canvas.
 After you have successfully implemented the logic, you can then implement the findSuccessor function in the ChordLookup class.
 To correctly implement this function, you need to maintain a finger table for each node and also implement findHighestPredecessor method that uses the finger table to find the closest predecessor peer to a key.
 For this project, the finger table has already been implemented.
  - Testing: Use the DHTTestComputeLogic and DHTTestFindSuccessor to test your implementations.
-You do not need to start all the processes to test DHTTestComputeLogic.
+You do not need to start all the five processes to test DHTTestComputeLogic but it is required to start them in order to test DHTTestFindSuccessor.

 #### Task 4 - Distributing file replicas to peers
 In the chord ring system, a peer has a predecessor and a successor.
 Identifiers (addresses) that are higher than the predecessor and lower or equal to the identifier of the peer are managed by the peer.